ACM-IGDTUW/Open-Source-Challenge/CONTRIBUTION.md

+# Contribution Guide

 This article will give a brief of how the submissions for this challenge will be made.
 They will follow the basic protocol of how it works for Open Source so that you can get an idea of how a pull request is made.

-The Issues in this repo that have the label `Open Source Challenge` are the issues that you all will be working to solve.
+The issues in this repo that have the label `Open Source Challenge` are the issues that you all will be working to solve.
 The issues will further give a step by step explaination of what is expected to be done, but they will all follow the same format for submission of a pull request as given here.

 You are required to have installed git to move any further.
-You should also have installed the code and run it locally to move any further.
+After that install the project as guided below.

 ## Installation